When College Requirements Pay Off

 About 20 miles below our feet is a major subduction zone, where the Nazca plate is slowly forcing itself under the South American plate.
 The collision of those two plates created the Andes mountain range.
 It also created Llaima, the volcano we’re standing on.

 We ride in pick-up trucks and hike to different areas of the volcano.
 The lava flow is one stop.
 Next stop is a field of volcanic ash.
-Jonathan Lees, one of the lead researchers on the expedition, tells me about the different pyroclastic materials that shoot out of the volcano during an eruption.
+Jonathan Lees, the principal investigator on the expedition, tells me about the different pyroclastic materials that shoot out of the volcano during an eruption.

 (I remember the word “pyroclastic” from class too.
 As a writer, I always liked that word—lots of sharp syllables and hard-hitting consonants.)

 I learn a lot.
 I learn more about eruptions and lava flows and lahar flows.
 I dump ash out of my boots and learn that this particular type of ash is called tephra.
-I learn about the earthquakes that are happening around the volcano all the time.
+I learn about the earthquakes happening on and around the volcano all the time.

 “You know it’s funny,” Jonathan says to me after describing how calculations are made from the earthquake data he collects.
 “People think geology is just ‘rocks for jocks’, but you actually have to be pretty smart to do this work.”